bragefuglseth/fretboard/README.md

 If you want to contribute major changes, please discuss them beforehand to verify that they are suitable for the project.

+### Building From Source
+The recommended way to build Fretboard from source is to use [GNOME Builder](https://flathub.org/apps/org.gnome.Builder).
+Clone this repository, and run the project by clicking on the play button in the header bar.

 ## Roadmap

 The app is pretty much done at this point.
 The only new feature that's currently planned is the ability to look up more ways to play a chord.